openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 My daily-to-daily life, I am System Administrator for a start company called Vocalocity that does a lot with SIP/Telecommunications in their NOC team.
 Before that I worked at Travel Channel Media.
 I am married.
 I am very much international.
-I know that a lot of people donâ€™ t think that of American.
+I know that a lot of people don’ t think that of American.
 But I have lived in Japan for three and half years and taught English Communications.
 My wife is Turkish.
 I do travel from here to there no as much as I would like.
-I have a six year son that know I love Linux and every time he see a penguin points out that, â€œThere that software you work with Daddyâ€.
+I have a six year son that know I love Linux and every time he see a penguin points out that, “There that software you work with Daddy”.
 I also have a black cat that loves to sit in my lap while I am computer working.
 I am a bit old I think than most, I am 43 but with that I bring a lot of experience to the table, one not being a developer, but as a end user, a system administrator.
 Which covers both every day-to-day users and business.</blockquote>